lake-wg/edhoc/draft-ietf-lake-edhoc.md

    with response code as specified in {{edhoc-oscore-over-coap}}.
    EDHOC message_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request.
    If EDHOC message_4 is used, or in case of an error message, it is sent from the server to the client in the payload of the response, with response codes analogously to message_2.
+In case of an error message in response to message_4, it is sent analogously to errors in response to message_2.

 In order to correlate a message received from a client to a message previously sent by the server, messages sent by the client are prepended with the CBOR serialization of the connection identifier which the server has chosen.
 This applies independently of if the CoAP server is Responder or Initiator.
 For the default case when the server is Responder, the prepended connection identifier is C_R, and C_I if the server is Initiator.
 If message_1 is sent to the server, the CBOR simple value "true" (0xf5) is sent in its place (given that the server has not selected C_R yet).